 While some occupations are exempt from overtime requirements under the FLSA, Pennsylvania Minimum Wage legislation may require otherwise.

-Businesses that are struggling with managing overtime and controlling labor spend may want to learn more about what is employee scheduling, and the value of employee scheduling software.
+Businesses that are struggling with managing overtime and budgeting labor may want to learn more about what is employee scheduling, and the value of employee scheduling software.

-According to Pennsylvania Overtime Law, employees in Pennsylvania who are covered under the state or federal overtime requirements are typically entitled to 1.5 times their regular rate of pay for all hours worked over 40 in a work week.
+According to Pennsylvania Overtime Law, employees in Pennsylvania covered under the state or federal overtime requirements are typically entitled to 1.5 times the regular rate of pay for all hours worked over 40 in a work week.

 PA Overtime Calculation Example: